Maleeha-Mehmood/PHP_with_LARAVEL/README.md

 # PHP_with_LARAVEL
-here in this repository have basic knowledge solved exercise notes and codes of php  and laravel
+this repository have basic knowledge solved exercise notes and codes of php  and a simple  laravel based App's project files and all.